 Burlington is a medium-sized town located in the state of Massachusetts.
 With a population of 28,627 people and four constituent neighborhoods, Burlington is the 77th largest community in Massachusetts.

 Housing costs in Burlington are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Burlington is a decidedly white-collar town, with fully 88.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Burlington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Burlington who work in office and administrative support (13.92%), management occupations (13.81%), and sales jobs (11.47%).
+Burlington is a decidedly white-collar town, with fully 86.80% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Burlington is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Burlington who work in management occupations (12.70%), office and administrative support (10.31%), and sales jobs (9.86%).

 Also of interest is that Burlington has more people living here who work in computers and math than 95% of the places in the US.

 Burlington is a very ethnically-diverse town.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Asian.
-Important ancestries of people in Burlington include Italian, English, German, and French.
+Important ancestries of people in Burlington include Irish, Italian, English, German, and French.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.